SamAbley/Showcase/README.md

 ## CrossPlay Ball Game
 This is a **socket server app** that communicates across languages.
 It uses **Java and C#** clients and servers.
 Any client can connect to any server regardless of the language it was written in. **Without any prior knowledge of C#**, the C# programs ended on par with the Java versions.

-## Anti- Aliasing/ Low Pass Filter
+## Imressionist Painting Anti- Aliasing/ Low Pass Filter
 This is a **desktop app written in Java**.
 The project was left field, with **no prior knowledge of the content**, the client had to work closely with the team to make sure it was done correctly.
 The app uses **post proccessing to blur photos** to eliminate the problem of Moire (rainbow effect caused by to much of detail).
 The output is a blurred photo and an optional video of the proccess.